FindMySchool LogoFindMySchool

 There is a palpable focus on "knowledge" here.
 Walk into a classroom and you are likely to see students engaging in retrieval practice or low-stakes quizzing.
 It is an environment that suits students who thrive on structure and clarity.
 The atmosphere is purposeful rather than relaxed; it feels like a place of work, where the business of learning is taken seriously.

-The Average Attainment 8 score stood at 43.3, while the percentage of students achieving Grade 5 or above in English and Mathematics was 23.8%.
+The Average Attainment 8 score is 44, while the percentage of students achieving Grade 5 or above in English and Mathematics is 35.5%.
 The Progress 8 score of -0.33 indicates that, on average, students made slightly less progress from their primary school starting points compared to national averages, though this aggregate figure masks pockets of high achievement in specific subjects.

-At A-level, the school ranks 2030th in England and 3rd in Kidderminster (FindMySchool ranking).
-The performance band is "national lower", suggesting results are below the England average, yet the top end of the cohort performed exceptionally well.
+At A-level, the school ranks 1,992nd of 2,549 schools in England for academic outcomes and 3rd in Kidderminster (FindMySchool ranking).
+The ranking remains in the lower half nationally, but the top end of the cohort is still visible in the grade profile.

 England ranks and key metrics (where available)